Context LatticeBy Private Memory Corp

 • MCP hub memory endpoint: http://127.0.0.1:53130/memorymcp/mcp

-• MCP hub qdrant endpoint: http://127.0.0.1:53130/qdrant/mcp
+• MCP hub qdrant endpoint: optional in full/operator stacks at http://127.0.0.1:53130/qdrant/mcp

 Quick wiring